-Julian Meadow is presently contracting as a Web Project Manager with New Zealand Customs Service in Welllington.
+Julian Meadow is presently contracting as a Web Project Manager with the Environmental Protection Authority in Welllington.
 He has gained a credible reputation for understanding and

 delivering web and related technological solutions, within New Zealand,